 - Slider: It is a delivery that is bowled with a scrambled seam and turns away from the batter.

-- Flipper: It is a delivery that is squeezed into the fingers to produce a backspin.
+- Flipper: It is a delivery that is squeezed into the finger to produce a backspin.
 The ball keeps low and is generally difficult to play.

 - Doosra: It is very much similar to googly.
-It is a delivery that turns away from the right-handers and turns into the left-handers with more bounce and dip.
+It is a delivery that turns away in direction from the right-handers and is a types of spin bowling that turns into the left-handers with more bounce and dip.
 However, doosra is largely obsolete and is no more in use by the bowlers.

 - Carrom Ball: A Carrom ball is one of the toughest deliveries to be bowled by an off-spinner.
 It is gripped between the thumb, forefinger, and middle finger.
 It is released in a way similar to a flick of the disc on the carrom board.
 A carrom ball can go straight, spin towards the leg or the offside depending upon the grip.

-- Arm-ball: It is a delivery that tends to generally turn away from the stock delivery with less spin and bounce.
+- Arm-ball: It is a delivery whose direction generally turn away from the stock delivery with less spin and bounce.

 - Under Cutter: It is a delivery that is bowled with the palm facing the sky.
 It produces more drift but less spin and is rarely used by the bowler.